libigl/libigl/tutorial/tutorial.md

 ## [Visualizing surfaces](#visualizingsurfaces) [visualizingsurfaces]

-Libigl provides an glfw-based OpenGL 3.2 viewer to visualize surfaces, their properties and additional debugging informations.
+Libigl provides an glfw-based OpenGL 3.2 viewer to visualize surfaces, their properties and additional debugging information.

 The following code ([Example 102](102_DrawMesh/main.cpp)) is a basic skeleton for all the examples that will be used in the tutorial.